-AND WHEREAS, in pursuance to order dated 27.03.2019 of this Directorate Apeejay School, J-Block, Gurudwara Road, Saket, New Delhi-17 (School Id: 1923297) had submitted the proposal for fee increase for the academic session 2018-2019.
-Accordingly, this order is dispensed off the proposal for enhancement of fee submitted by the school for the academic session 2018-2019.
+AND WHEREAS, in pursuance to order dated 27.03.2019 of this Directorate, Apeejay School, J-Block, Gurudwara Road, Saket, New Delhi-17 (School Id: 1923297) had submitted the proposal for fee increase for the academic session 2019-20.
+Accordingly, this order is dispensed off the proposal for enhancement of fee submitted by the said school for the academic session 2019-20.

-AND WHEREAS, in order to ensure that the proposals submitted by the Schools for fee increase are justified or not, this Directorate has deployed team of Chartered Accountant at HQ level who has evaluated the fee increase proposals of the school very carefully in accordance with the provisions of the DSEA, 1973, the DSER, 1973 and other orders/ circulars issued from time to time by this Directorate for fee regulation.
+AND WHEREAS, in order to ensure that the proposals submitted by the schools for fee increase are justified or not, this Directorate has deployed teams of Chartered Accountants at HQ level who has evaluated the fee increase proposals of the school very carefully in accordance with the provisions of the DSEA, 1973, the DSER, 1973 and other orders/ circulars issued from time to time by this Directorate for fee regulation.

-AND WHEREAS, in the process of examination of fee hike proposal filed by the aforesaid School for the academic session 2018-2019, necessary records and explanations were also called from the school through email.
+AND WHEREAS, in the process of examination of fee hike proposal filed by the aforesaid School for the academic session 2019-20, necessary records and explanations were also called from the school through email.
 Further, the school was also provided an opportunity of being heard on 24.02.2020 to present its justifications/ clarifications on fee increase proposal including audited financial statements and based on the discussion, school was further asked to submit necessary documents and clarification on various issues noted.
 During the aforesaid hearing compliances against order no. F.DE.
 15(203)/PSB/2019/1125-1129 dated 25.03.2019 issued for academic session 2017-18 were also discussed and school submission were taken on record.

-AND WHEREAS, the reply of the school, documents uploaded on the web portal for fee increased together with subsequent documents/clarification submitted by the school were thoroughly evaluated by the team of Chartered Accountants.
-And after evaluation of fee proposal of the school the key findings and status of compliance of order no. F.DE.
+AND WHEREAS, the reply of the school, documents uploaded on the web portal for fee increase and subsequent documents submitted by the school were thoroughly evaluated by the team of Chartered Accountants And after evaluation of fee proposal of the school the key findings and status of compliance of order no. F.DE.
 15(203)/PSB/2019/1125-1129 dated 25.03.2019 issued for academic session 2017-18 are as under: